 The division will ensure a fair, open, and competitive process in a number of ways.
-Phase one of the process, as described below, will allow all potential subgrantees seeking projects in the state to prequalify for the program by submitting documents to the division demonstrating their financial, technical, and operational capabilities.
+Phase one of the process, as described below, will allow all potential subgrantees seeking projects in the state to submit documents to the division evidencing their financial, technical, and operational capabilities.
 Phase two creates opportunities for all providers pre-qualified in phase one to submit more specific proposals for local projects.
 The division will publicize all bidding opportunities (in both phases) well in advance of the opening date to give eligible providers ample notice.
-Competitively neutral evaluation criteria (as described herein) will be used to pre-qualify providers and to evaluate specific project proposals and will include a review of the provider's qualifications, technical merit, financial solvency, and cost.
+Competitively neutral evaluation criteria (as described herein) will be used to prequalify providers and to evaluate specific project proposals and will include a review of the provider's qualifications, technical merit, financial solvency, and cost.
 Selections will be made consistent with the publicized criteria and in a competitively neutral manner that does not favor one particular type of provider over another.